prism/Prism-Extras/README.md

 - [Metrics](http://mcstats.org) class Copyright 2011 Tyler Blair.
 All rights reserved.
 - Artwork by [LegendarySoldier](http://legendary-soldier.deviantart.com/)

+### Metrics

+This plugin utilizes Hidendra's plugin metrics system, which, if enabled, anonymously tracks the following about your server at mcstats.org: A unique identifier, server java version, online mode, plugin & server versions, OS version/name and architecture, cpu core count, player counts.

+This information is used purely to help inform our technical decisions and boost our egos with how many people are enjoying our work.

+Opting out of this service can be done by editing plugins/Plugin Metrics/config.yml and changing opt-out to true.

 ## Donate to Vive

 [![alt text][2]][1]